TuriGuilano/alpha/README.md

 >Named exports

-When we have functions that are not big enough to be a module but just small helper functions we can create a helpers.js file.
-Here we can export each function that we create.
-By using these functions we can simply import the function name.
-E.g we want to display a randon default name in the input field, so we import a function that creates a random name.
+When we have functions that are not big enough to be a module we can create a helpers.js file.
+Here we can create, store and export each function that we create.
+To call a function from the helpers.js file we simply import the function in our component.

 ```shell
 import React from 'react';